Former ‘RHOA’ Kim Zolciak Trashes Her Co-Stars Before She Returns For Season 10

 I don't know what I would do without you @kroybiermann ❤️ Kash just got out of surgery in this pic and he was heading to his room.
 He woke up looking for his daddy.
 We left our house in such a hurry Kroy had no shoes on and I literally was half naked w/ deep conditioner in my hair…Those were the least of our worries.

 In addition to her son’s accident, Daily Mail is reporting that Zolciak is fighting rumors about a recent plastic surgery procedure gone wrong.
-The reality star was spotted in LAX last week and tried her best to conceal her swollen lips as she made her way through the airport.
+The reality star was spotted at LAX last week and tried her best to conceal her swollen lips as she made her way through the airport.

 Zolciak is usually ready to smile for the camera but instead elected to keep her head down and hide her mouth with her cell phone.
 The reality star has talked about her regular lip injections in the past, but it looks like her latest filling may have gone wrong.